 - After your main workout, cool down with another one to three miles of riding at a very relaxed pace.

 You may find it helpful to keep track of your distance using your smartphone so you can track your progress.
 Achieving new milestones each week is a great motivator.
 In the beginning, don't worry about how fast you're going — time spent on the bike is more important.

-In fact, a 2011 review published in the Scandinavian Journal of Medicine and Science in Sports found that a bike ride of just a few miles can significantly improve your heart health if you're starting at a lower fitness level.
+In fact, an April 2011 review in the Scandinavian Journal of Medicine and Science in Sports found that a bike ride of just a few miles can significantly improve your heart health if you're starting at a lower fitness level.

 Read more: Cycling for Beginners: How to Get Started